 Eligible claim disputes are those disputes that are subject to DMHC jurisdiction and meet each of the following four criteria:

-- The provider has completed the payor's internal provider dispute resolution process.
+• The provider has completed the payer’s dispute resolution process.

 Ineligible Claims

-- Disputes concerning claims that have not been submitted to the payor's internal provider dispute resolution process.
+Disputes concerning claims that have not been submitted to the payer’s dispute resolution process.

 Steps for Filing

-Upon receipt of the provider’s request, the DMHC will review the provider’s submission and then contact the payor to confirm their willingness to participate in the Emergency Services IDRP with regard to the disputed claim.
-If the payor declines to participate, the provider will be notified.
-If the payor elects to participate, information concerning the claims dispute is forwarded to the Emergency Services IDRP External Reviewer, who may request further documentation or information, as needed.
+Upon receipt of the provider’s request, the DMHC will review the provider’s submission and then contact the payer to confirm their willingness to participate in the Emergency Services IDRP with regard to the disputed claim.
+If the payer declines to participate, the provider will be notified.
+If the payer elects to participate, information concerning the claims dispute is forwarded to the Emergency Services IDRP External Reviewer, who may request further documentation or information, as needed.
 (Except as required by law, documentation and information submitted to DMHC regarding disputed claims considered through the Emergency Services IDRP will remain confidential.)

-Ordinarily, an Emergency Services IDRP decision will be issued within sixty (60) days of receipt of required provider and payor documentation.
+Ordinarily, an Emergency Services IDRP decision will be issued within sixty (60) days of receipt of required provider and payer documentation.

 About the Decision Process